 Figure 3.
 Brontosaurus excelsus holotype YPM 1980, caudal vertebrae 7 and 8 in right lateral view.
+Lines indicate location of foramina.
 Caudal 7, like most of the sequence, has a single vascular foramen on the right side of its centrum, but caudal 8 has two; others, including caudal 1, have none.